U-boats Westward!: Plot

 The film opens aboard a U-boat as it returns from a mission.
-It then follows the crew onshore the day before they ship off for their next mission—meeting their family and sweethearts, spending a last night at a club, and so forth.
+It then follows the crew onshore the day before they ship off for their next mission—meeting their families and sweethearts, spending a last night at a club, and so forth.
 Then they ship off, soon sighting and boarding a Dutch merchant ship, which they inspect for contraband.
 The boarding of the ship is shown being done professionally and in a non-confrontational manner.
 While they are aboard the Dutch ship, a Royal Navy ship spots them and tries to torpedo them, but the U-boat ends up sinking it.